 Over 200 species of birds inhabit the riparian (areas located near water) and upland habitats at Montezuma Castle National Monument.
 Although the number of species observed each month is highest during the breeding season, partly due to a large number of migrating birds, species richness is high during non-breeding seasons as well.

-The Sonoran Desert Network (SODN) has put together a new bird checklist!
-Click here to download it for your trip!
+The Sonoran Desert Network (SODN) has put together a Bird List to download it for your trip!

 SODN has also put together a Top Ten list for the birds of Montezuma Castle and Montezuma Well.
 The rankings below are based on visits during the months of May and June.
 Read below, and see how many you can see the next time you're at one of the sites!

 During the breeding season, Black-throated Sparrows, Bewick's Wrens and Brown-headed Cowbirds are among the most common species.
 Because a variety of habitats are present, even the most predominant species in a given year accounted for no more than 12% of the species observed.
 The number of breeding species within the monument (49) is high, given the small area, and reflects the topographic and habitat variability that occur here and the presence of substantial amounts of good quality riparian habitats.